hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 limit, but if you plan your rides carefully, you might be able to shave off a few extra bucks by doing that instead!

-There are also a few social outings at RC, some of which include food and drinks provided by RC, some of which are bring-your-own-stuff.
+There are also a few social outings, some of which include food and drinks provided by RC, some of which are bring-your-own-stuff.
 Depending on your preferred level of liquid libations, this can be quite costly.
 Bars are usually at least twice as expensive as in Berlin, for instance, and grocery store beer